pebblesandweeds/gpu_matmul/README.md

 ### Installation

-Installation of AMD ROCm 6.x and Pytorch with ROCm support are out of scope for this repo, see AMD ...see [AMD documentation](https://github.com/ROCm/ROCm) for instructions.
+Installation of AMD ROCm 6.x and Pytorch with ROCm support are out of scope for this repo, see AMD [AMD documentation](https://github.com/ROCm/ROCm) for instructions.
 The only dependencies needed are PyTorch for Python, making requirements.txt unnecessary, and the C libraries installed by ROCm 6.x.

 ## Usage